cds-snc/gcds-docs/src/en/components/radios/code.md

 }
 ```

-Within the options attribute, always use the object’s `id`, `label` and `value` properties for each radio button.
-The rest of the properties are optional.

 ### Use the `value` attribute

-The `value` attribute provides a quick reference to the values of the checked radio button inside the `gcds-radios` component.
+The `value` attribute provides a quick reference of the value selected inside the `gcds-radios` component.

-{% include "partials/error-message.njk" %}

-### Include hint text for task success
+### Add hint text

-Use the `hint` attribute or the `hint` key in the `options` object to add hint text to help a person choose an input and avoid an error state.
+Use the `hint` attribute to add hint text.

+{% include "partials/error-message.njk", component: "radios" %}

 <!-- ----- Examples ----- -->